masastack/MASA.Blazor/src/Doc/MASA.Blazor.Doc/Demos/Components/Bars/children/SystemBar/usage/basic.md

 ## en-US

-`v-system-bar` in its simplest form displays a small container with default theme.
+`MSystemBar` in its simplest form displays a small container with default theme.